BullDogPatch/week7-assignment/considerations.md

 - Maybe put all the `fetch` functions into a seperate file to de-clutter the components. ✅
 - Have (PUT) `/likes` route
 - Update the users likes.

+### An extra I would like.

+- Use Tanstack Query to remove make my code look way neater.
+Have not used Tanstack Query for a couple year.